VolkanSah/WP-Facebook-Engagement-Metrics/README.md

-# Facebook Engagement Metrics WordPress Plugin
+# Facebook Engagement Metrics (lite) WordPress Plugin

 This plugin displays Facebook engagement metrics for published links in the WordPress dashboard.